2013 Daraa offensive: Slow rebel advances

 On 28 June, rebels, including units of Al-Nusra Front, took control of the strategically important Binayat checkpoint in Daraa city.
 They also occupied the area around the Omari mosque in the southern part of the city, which was a focal point of the initial protests in March 2011.

-On 8 August, Ahmad Jarba, president of the Western-backed Syrian National Coalition, crossed from Jordan into rebel-held territory in Daraa Province to meet with refugees and observe Id al-Fitr.
+On 8 August, Ahmad Jarba, president of the Western-backed Syrian National Coalition, crossed from Jordan into rebel-held territory in Daraa Province to meet with refugees and observe Eid al-Fitr.
 He was accompanied by Ahmad Nima, leader of the FSA Daraa Military Council.

 On 28 September, rebels including groups linked to Al Qaeda seized the Ramtha border crossing on the Syria-Jordan border after days of fighting which left 26 soldiers dead along with 7 foreign rebel fighters.
 On 9 October, rebels also seized the Hajanar border crossing on the Jordanian border near Daraa after a month of fierce fighting.
 Its fall meant rebels were now in control of a swath of territory along the border from outside of Daraa to the edge of Golan Heights.

 On 21 October, FSA chief Yasser Abbud (aka Abu Ammar), leader of the Fallujah-Houran brigade was killed during fighting with the army in Tafas.
 He was once the commander of the military council of the FSA.

-On 2 December, Islamist rebels managed to capture an armament battalion base near the town of Busir al Harir, several soldiers were captured during the attack.
-One month later, rebels claimed to have taken control of the hospital in the town of Jasem, where government forces had previously been based.
+On 2 December, Islamist rebels managed to capture an armament battalion base near the town of Buser al-Harir, several soldiers were captured during the attack.
+One month later, rebels claimed to have taken control of the hospital in the town of Jasim, where government forces had previously been based.